 If you love history you will love the Khorezm fortresses and if you don’t love history I am sure the fortresses will spark an interest in you.
 Walking around the ruins you feel like an archeologist that just stumbled upon something ancient that is ready to be explored.

 Even though there are tours available to the Khorezm fortresses it is still not a tourist hotspot.
-At most desert castles you will be the only people around.
-There are only 2 fortresses that are renovated and even ask a small entrance fee.
+At most desert castles you will be the only person around.
+There are only 2 fortresses that are renovated and where they even ask a small entrance fee.
 They were in our opinion also the least interesting.

 It’s just you, the ruins and the desert and it has something special to walk around on your own, unrestricted, in such old places.
 At one fort we could find hundreds of ancient pottery shards with reliefs.
 They were just lying around.

 At last, if you think the desert is boring and without life.
 Think twice.
 There is actually quite some wildlife around.
 We spotted gerbils, lizards and camels.

 Most tours take you to 5 or 10 fortresses, also called kala’s.
 We did the full day tour along ten fortresses.
 We had the time and the price difference was very little.
 I was afraid that ten was a bit much and that after a while they would feel the same.
 However, they were all very different.